alicewriteswrongs/pyresolve/README.md

-I wanted to understand how the DNS (Domain Name System) works, and more specifically what my computer is actually doing when it translates a url like `en.wikipedia.org` in an ip address.
+I wanted to understand how the DNS (Domain Name System) works, and more specifically what my computer is actually doing when it translates a url like `en.wikipedia.org` into an ip address.

 I decided to write this program in Python using a literate style.
 After implementing a [hash table](https://github.com/aliceriot/hashtable) in